kshyamsundargit/udacity_nano_degree_stedi/README.md

 ![image](https://github.com/user-attachments/assets/ed0960b3-db3e-4460-9a06-84bfacb40ce3)

-5. After each stage of your project, table row_count and records were checked and they matched with the expected volume.  screen shots are included in the screen_shots folder to show the results of Athena queries.
+5. After each stage of  project, table row_count and records were checked and they matched with the expected volume.  screen shots are included in the screen_shots folder to show the results of Athena queries.

 Landing
    Customer: 956